Library documentation

 HolsteinTerm{T<:AbstractFloat} <: AbstractHamiltonianTerm

-Represents a Holstein-type electron–phonon coupling terms w b⁺ᵢ bᵢ andgₐ(nᵢₐ-<n>)(b⁺ᵢ + bᵢ) in the Hamiltonian.
+Represents Holstein-type electron–phonon coupling terms w b⁺ᵢ bᵢ and gₐ(nᵢₐ-<n>)(b⁺ⱼ + bⱼ) in the Hamiltonian.
+The coupling may be local (i=j) or exponentially decaying with distance exp(-rᵢⱼ/ξ).
+Couplings smaller than threshold are neglected.

 Fields

-• max_b::Int64 Maximum number of phonons allowed per site.
+• max_b::Int64 Maximum number of phonons allowed per mode.

 • mean_ne::T Mean number of electrons in Hubbard model.